-Pricing must include all costs for the work specified in Section 2.0 - Scope of Work.
-Pricing for this proposal must be indicated on the Bid Form in Section 9.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal."
+Pricing must include all costs as specified in Section 2.0 - Scope of Work.
+Pricing for this proposal must be indicated on the Bid Form in Section 9.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal".
 Only one pricing proposal needs to be submitted.
 All Bid Forms must be signed.

-The Bid Form must specify the amount of the percentage (%) over the Vendor's cost of materials (cost of materials + percentage markup = AOSC cost) that will be extended to the AOSC.
+The Bid Form must specify the amount of the percentage (%) over the Vendor's cost of materials (cost of materials + percentage markup = AOSC cost) that will be extended to the AOSC, if applicable.

-Vendors must include on the Bid Form a list of at least four (4) references with whom they have contracted to do similar work by including the company name, telephone number, and a contact person.
-Vendors are not permitted to use a reference from the Rhode Island Judiciary.
+Vendors must include on the Bid Form a list of at least four (4) references with whom they have contracted to do similar work by including the company name, telephone number and a contact person, excluding work performed for the AOSC.

-Vendors must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and any other information relevant to this Request.
+Vendors must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.

 Four (4) copies of your proposal must be submitted at the time of submission.
 Proposals must be in the following format:

-- Bid Form;
+Bid Form

-- Company overview; and
+Company overview

-- All licensing, certification, and permits as required in the Scope of Work, if any.
+All licensing, certification and permits as required in the Scope of Work

-Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules & Regulations and General Terms & Conditions of Purchase which can be found on the Judiciary's web-site:
+Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules and Regulations and General Terms and Conditions of Purchase.